Showing 1-20 of 142 products

 Enterprise resource planning systems buyers.
 These buyers require integration of data across all departments.
 They want to have everything in one system and avoid the technical challenges of integrating disparate applications.
 These buyers favor complete ERP solutions like SAP, Microsoft Dynamics, Infor, Epicor, Oracle and others.

 Best-of-breed buyers.
 These buyers require a single component like a standalone CRM system or a HR system.
 They often need greater functionality and more features than what is offered in an integrated suite.
 Because of the functional depth these buyers require, it's important that they spend time evaluating reviews for specialized systems instead of integrated suites.

 Small business buyers.
 In the past, high upfront costs and technical challenges kept many small businesses out of the ERP market.
 But with a growing number of cloud options, small business buyers have a new opportunity to implement enterprise-level technology.
 Of course there are still on-premise or client/server options still available for small businesses.

 There are several trends playing out in the market.
 ERP software vendors are consolidating, adoption of software as a service (SaaS) is growing and more.
 Here we'll highlight a few you should know about.

 Adoption of software as a service.
-SaaS or Web-based ERP is an appealing alternative to traditional on-premise systems.
-The initial investment is lower, the implementation can be quicker, the user interface is familiar (it runs in a Web browser) and companies don’t need full-time IT staff to maintain servers and hardware.
-Most ERP vendors now offer—or have plans to offer—some kind of Web-based option.
+SaaS or web-based ERP is an appealing alternative to traditional on-premise systems.
+The initial investment is lower, the implementation can be quicker, the user interface is familiar (it runs in a web browser) and companies don't need full-time IT staff to maintain servers and hardware.
+Most ERP vendors now offer—or have plans to offer—some kind of web-based option.

 Take this short survey so we can help you identify the products that best fit your needs.

-A Graphic of the Top-Rated Enterprise Resource Planning Products
+A Graphic of the Top-Rated ERP Products

 FrontRunners uses real reviews from real software users to highlight the top software products for North American small businesses.